 - 1. Initial Work-up/Staging and Restaging/Recurrence: - a.
-PET/CT imaging is appropriate for initial work-up/staging and restaging/recurrence for continued suspicion with negative/inconclusive CT scan or MRI;

-- 68Gallium DOTATATE:

-- 68Ga-DOTATOC:

-- 64Cu-DOTATATE: or

-- b.
-FDG PET/CT imaging is appropriate initial staging and restaging/recurrence if prior CT scans and MRI are negative and/or inconclusive; or

-- 2. Surveillance:
+PET/CT imaging is appropriate for initial work-up/staging and restaging/recurrence for continued suspicion with negative/inconclusive CT scan or MRI; - With one of the following SSR radiotracers: - 68Gallium DOTATATE; - 68Ga-DOTATOC; - 64 Cu-DOTATATE; or - b.
+FDG PET/CT imaging is appropriate initial staging and restaging/recurrence if prior CT scans and MRI are negative and/or inconclusive; or - 2.
+Surveillance: - a.

-- a.
 PET imaging is NOT routinely indicated for surveillance imaging in an asymptomatic individual with no clinical or laboratory evidence of disease.